Turntables / Record Players

 There is a lot of rubbish out there at the lower end of the market, and don't get us started on shops that sell turntables but don't bother stocking replacement needles!

-The LP60 is the best entry level record player we could find.
-It's got a way better needle than most decks around this price range.
+The LP60 is the best entry level record player we could find (and how we got into AT :)

 You can have it in Bluetooth (very affordable option with a BT speaker) or USB (excellent for recording your vinyl).
 Both come with a $50 gift voucher or store credit.